ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 > [!NOTE]
 > **The `SPICE` option will remain available**\
-> The `SPICE` option offered by the PVE web console will still be present in the `Shell` list, although of course you won't be able to connect to the server through that method now.
+> The `SPICE` option offered by the PVE web console will still be present in the `Shell` list, although you will not be able to connect to the server through that method now.
 >
 > ![The SPICE option remains available among the web console's shell options](images/g011/pve_web_console_shell_options.webp "The SPICE option remains available among the web console's shell options")

 ## Disabling cluster and high availability related services

-Since we're working just with a standalone node, it doesn't make much sense to have cluster or high availability related services running for nothing.
+Since you are working just with a standalone node, it does not make much sense to have cluster or high availability related services running for nothing:

 > [!WARNING]
 > **Do not attempt to disable the `pve-cluster` daemon**\
-> [The Proxmox VE documentation explicitly says](https://pve.proxmox.com/wiki/Service_daemons#pve-cluster) that this service is **needed** even when not running a cluster.
+> [The Proxmox VE documentation explicitly says](https://pve.proxmox.com/wiki/Service_daemons#pve-cluster) that **this service is needed even when not running a cluster**.

-1. Open a shell with you administrator user, and with the `systemctl` command disable and stop the services as follows.
+1. Open a shell with you administrator user, and with the `systemctl` command disable and stop the services as follows:

     ~~~sh
     $ sudo systemctl disable --now pve-ha-crm pve-ha-lrm corosync
     ~~~

-2. Reboot the system.
+2. Reboot the system:

     ~~~sh
     $ sudo reboot
     ~~~

 3. Check either with `htop` or `systemctl` that the `pve-ha-crm` and `pve-ha-lrm` services are not running.
-Corosync wasn't running since your node is a standalone one.
+Corosync was not running since your node is a standalone one.

 ## Considerations